▶ How can I participate in the REP?

-Patients who visit a participating health care clinic or hospital in southeastern MN for the first time are asked to sign a form that gives permission for their medical record to be used for research.
-If you give permission for your information to be used for research, your data automatically becomes part of the REP, and you allow medical scientists to use your medical information to conduct research without any additional demand on your time.
+Persons who visit a REP-participating health care clinic or hospital in Minnesota or Wisconsin for the first time are asked to sign a form that gives permission for their medical record information to be used for research.
+If you elect “yes” or simply do not respond to a request for research authorization, your data automatically becomes part of the REP. When your record is part of the REP, it means that medical scientists are able to use the medical information to conduct research without any additional demand on your time.

-Is my medical information protected?
+▶ Is my medical information protected?

 Researchers who look at your record or contact you for further information will keep your information completely confidential.
-You will never be individually identified in any report about a disease or symptom.
-Information from any given patient is always combined with information from many other participants so that it is impossible to tell which persons participated in a study.
+You will never be individually identified in a report about a disease or symptom.
+Information from any given patient is always combined with information from many other patients so that it is impossible to tell which persons participated in a study.
 For example, it would never be reported that “John Peterson had a heart attack on January 1, 2005.”
-Instead, an investigator might report, "20 men had heart attacks in January, 2005, in Olmsted County, MN.”
+Instead, an investigator might report, “50 men had heart attacks in January 2005 in Olmsted County, MN.”

 ▶ Will researchers be calling me?

 Most often, researchers will not contact you for further information.
 Instead, they will only look at your medical record and add your information to the information of other participants in the study.
 However, you may be contacted occasionally to provide further information for a specific research study.
 The initial contact is made by mail, and you may be invited to participate in a telephone interview or in an in-person visit.
 You may always refuse to participate in that additional part of the study.
 You can also change your mind at any time and send a letter to your clinic or hospital asking that your records not be used for research.
 Your current and future medical care will not be affected whether or not you participate in research.

 ▶ What are the advantages of being involved in the REP?